How Your Period Affects Blood Sugar Levels (And How You Can Manage Them)

 How Your Menstrual Cycle and Associated Blood Glucose Changes Can Affect Weight Loss Efforts

-Insulin resistance can affect your tendency to gain weight, which can affect your menstrual cycle.
+Insulin resistance can increase your tendency to gain weight, which can affect your menstrual cycle.
 Fat cells produce estrogen.
 Excessive estrogen can cause abnormal bleeding and irregular periods.

-Low numbers of fat cells, being underweight or having an eating disorder, can cause missed periods and may even suppress the hypothalamus from producing hormones that trigger ovulation.
+Low numbers of fat cells, being underweight, or having an eating disorder can cause missed periods and may even suppress the hypothalamus from producing sex hormones that trigger ovulation.

 Weight gain can trigger changes in your menstrual cycle, but can hormone changes in your menstrual cycle affect your weight?
-Estrogen suppresses appetite,19,20 while progesterone stimulates it.
-Progesterone also increases cravings.6 You may notice an increase in your appetite and cravings for carbohydrates in the second half of your menstrual cycle when progesterone levels are high, which can also affect blood sugar control.7
+Estrogen suppresses appetite, while progesterone stimulates it.
+Progesterone also increases cravings.20, 21, 6 You may notice an increase in your appetite and cravings for carbohydrates in the second half of your menstrual cycle when progesterone levels are high, which can also affect blood sugar control.7

 Things You Can Do to Manage Blood Sugar Throughout Your Menstrual Cycle